meshtastic/firmware/docs/software/mqtt.md

 - Refactor the position features into a position "mini-app".
 Use only the new public on-device API to implement this app.
 - Refactor the on device texting features into a messaging "mini-app".
 (Similar to the position mini-app)

+### Riot.im bridge

+There is apparently already a riot.im bridge for MQTT.
+That will possibly need to be customized a bit.
+But by doing this, we should be able to let random riot.im users send/receive messages to/from any meshtastic device.
+(FIXME add link and ponder security)

 ### New 'no-code-IOT' mini-app

 Add a new 'remote GPIO/serial port/SPI/I2C access' mini-app.
 This new standard app would use the MQTT messaging layer to let users (devs that don't need to write device code) do basic (potentially dangerous) operations remotely.